awslabs/data-on-eks/website/docs/amazon-emr-on-eks/emr-eks-cdk.md

 }
 ```

-In this example we define a VPC in `lib/vpc.ts` and is instantiated in `bin\emr-eks.ts`.
+In this example we define a VPC in `lib/vpc.ts` and is instantiated in `bin/emr-eks.ts`.
+We also define a team called `emr-data-team-a` and which has an execution role called `myBlueprintExecRole`.
 The blueprint will deploy by default an EKS cluster with the managed nodegroups defined in the section [Deploying the Solution](#deploying-the-solution).

 ### Deploy